-Sila (literally: “Hag” or “treacherous spirits of invariable form”) is a supernatural creature in Arabian folklore.
+Sila (literally: “Hag” or “treacherous spirit of invariable form”) is a supernatural creature in Arabian folklore.
 They are the most malicious spirits of the djinn class and they are assigned to work for the djinns or ghouls in Arabian folklore.
-They are described as talented shape-shifters often appearing in human form and especially as a female.
+They are described as talented shape-shifters, often appearing in human form and especially as a female.
 Despite their impressive shape-shifting abilities, they can be discovered by their hybrid appearances of animals.

 It is said that the Si’lats live in the desolate parts of the desert where they lead the travelers and nomads astray, leading them to their deaths.
-They are also said to seduce and marry men or even give birth to a child from a relationship between human and jinn.
-Silas are usually female and aligned to intercourse but not all of them are succubi or female.
+They are also said to seduce and marry men or even give birth to a child from a relationship between a human and jinn.
+Silas are usually female and aligned to intercourse, but not all of them are succubi or female.

 Atlantis of the Sands

-The lost city of Atlantis of the Sands, now shrouded in myth and legend, was supposedly an ancient city in Arabia that was destroyed and buried under sand, by a series of natural disasters caused by angry gods.
+The lost city of Atlantis of the Sands, now shrouded in myth and legend, was supposedly an ancient city in Arabia that was destroyed and buried under sand by a series of natural disasters caused by angry gods.
 Many explorers continue to believe in this tale and search for this lost city, with some believing it to be located somewhere in the southern deserts of modern-day Saudi Arabia.

 The Blue-eyed Woman

 In Arabian mythology, Zarqa’ Al-Yamama was a powerful woman with incredible powers and magic.
 Legend says that she had brilliant blue eyes which helped her foresee the future and predict events.
-Zarqa’s tribe relied on her powers in detecting enemies and defending their land; as she was believed to have the ability to see riders from the distance of one week.
-In hopes to evade Zarqa’s gaze, the enemies decided to hide behind the trees that they carried.
+Zarqa’s tribe relied on her powers in detecting enemies and defending their land, as she was believed to have the ability to see riders from the distance of one week.
+In hopes of evading Zarqa’s gaze, the enemies decided to hide behind the trees that they carried.
 Zarqa noticed what was going on and alerted her tribe that the trees were moving towards them and that they hid soldiers behind them.
-To her dismay, members of her tribe thought she was going mad and choose to ignore her warning.
+To her dismay, members of her tribe thought she was going mad and chose to ignore her warning.
 But eventually, the enemies caught up with them and destroyed Zarqa’s tribe and crucified Zarqa, and tore her eyes out.

 The Monster of Qutrub

 In Arabian folklore, the Qutrub is a type of djinn or demon, which has an appearance similar to that of a werewolf.
-Qutrub is often depicted as similar to the Western concept of a ghoul, as it is written to be the haunt graveyards and devour corpses.
+Qutrub is often depicted as similar to the Western concept of a ghoul, as it is written to be the haunt of graveyards and devouring corpses.
 Qutrub also appears as a monster in the role-playing game Final Fantasy XI.

 Urban Legends in Modern Day Concept

 Urban legends are one of the most relevant and resilient forms of modern storytelling.
 These stories are important because they are reflections of our society’s perceptions, concerns, and interests.
-One can even say that urban legends are in many ways a phenomenon—why do so many people believe things without any real evidence of them being true?
+One can even say that urban legends are in many ways a phenomenon.
+Why do so many people believe things without any real evidence of them being true?
 The fact is that we love to believe unlikely, curious, and awe-inspiring things, whether or not they seem reasonable.
 Urban legends are fuelled by an individual’s imagination and creativity.
 Apart from enhancing and dueling one’s creativity, urban legends also serve as a way to impart a message to the young generation.
 For example, the moral “appearance can be deceptive” is promoted through the character Sila.
 Similarly, the story of Zarqa and Shahmaran shows selflessness and extending help to those in need.
 What’s more, everyone likes to share crazy and interesting stories and rumors—today’s culture loves gossip, and we have convenient ways to share it.
 Thus, urban legends reflect our culture’s habits and are driven by our everyday practices and curiosities.